How to Find Hope

 10. Do not covet.

 Breaking any of them even once, no matter how old you were, means that you are not “good enough.”
 But you are not alone.
 In fact, God tells us that no one is perfect.
-No one can meet these standards.
+No one can meet these standards, and He uses those standards to show us just how much we cannot save ourselves.

 as it is written: ‘None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one.”
 Romans 3:10-12

-The good news is that because God knows us, and knew us even before He created us, He also created a plan to offer reconciliation to us.
+The good news is that because God knows us and knew us even before He created us, He also created a plan for reconciliation.
 But like we have chosen to sin, we must choose to accept His plan as the only way to be reconciled with Him.

 What is that plan?
 The life, death, and resurrection of Jesus Christ.

 Two thousand years ago in the small town of Bethelem, a virgin delivered Jesus, the Son of God in the flesh.
 Jesus was and is fully God and fully man.
 Jesus lived as a human, was tempted like we are, and knows our pains and weaknesses.
-In order to provide for our salvation–our reconciliation with God–He had to obey God the Father in keeping all of His righteous commands and living that perfect life that none of us can.
+Yet He knew everything that would happen, had the power to heal, see people’s hearts, and command the angels.
+He knew exactly what it would cost to reconcile us to Him even before He came to earth through Mary.
+To provide for that salvation–our reconciliation with God–He had to obey God the Father in keeping all of His righteous commands and living that perfect life that none of us can.

 But more than just living the perfect life that we never can, He had to choose to obey the plan that required His death on a cross–just like a criminal, even though He was innocent.
 Just as the first death of an animal served as a sacrifice to cover the nakedness of Adam and Eve, Jesus’s sacrificial death serves to cover the sins of all those who choose to turn to Him for their hope.